Robert MacLaren: Surgery

 In the past, retinal diseases of the eye could be monitored to microscopic level – using laser scanners and microscopes – but interventions were not possible because the delicate nature of the eye meant that surgical operations were beyond the physiological limits of the human hand.
-On 9 September 2016, operating at the John Radcliffe Hospital in Oxford, MacLaren and Dr. Thomas Edwards performed the world's first robot-assisted operation inside the eye.
-The patient was the Rev. Dr. William Beaver, a local priest.
+On 9 September 2016, operating at the John Radcliffe Hospital in Oxford, MacLaren and Thomas Edwards performed the world's first robot-assisted operation inside the eye.
+The patient was William Beaver, a local priest.

 This operation was described as the 'R2D2 Trial', because it was testing the safety and efficacy of the Robotic Retinal-Dissection Device (R2D2), developed by Dutch firm Preceyes BV (pronounced: precise!).
 The operation involved lifting off a damaged membrane, 100th millimetre thick, from the retina, at the back of the eye; the robot's tolerance, however, would have allowed work to 1000th millimetre.
 The operation proved the efficacy of the new technologies available, allowing the possibility of exploiting their potential to new scientific and a medical ends: MacLaren said that with robotic systems, a whole new chapter of eye surgery had just begun.